-Figure 5.4.2a Comparison of recharge rates (in inches per year) calculated from base flow for river gages 8031200, 8064800, and 8065200 based on BFLOW analysis and adjusted BFLOW values, BFI analysis, and calculated from this study's model and the 2004 groundwater availability model by Kelley and others (2004).
+Figure 5.4.2aComparison of recharge rates (in inches per year) calculated from base flow for river gages 8031200, 8064800, and 8065200 based on the Baseflow Program analysis and adjusted Baseflow Program values, the Base Flow Index Program analysis, and calculated from this study's model and the 2004 groundwater availability model by Kelley and others (2004).
+The model values equal the model calculated discharge to rivers/streams.